Bangkok residents flee as floods threaten dikes

 MORE EVACUATIONS

-The government crisis center said there would soon be evacuation centers in eight provinces that could take in between 100,000 and 200,000 people.
+The government crisis centre said there would soon be evacuation centres in eight provinces that could take in between 100,000 and 200,000 people.

 Late on Wednesday, the governor warned that dikes might not hold and the city could be swamped.
 Yingluck has said floodwater could remain in the capital for up to a month.